obiwan04kanobi/HR-Management-System/README.md

-# 💼 My Lava Employee Management System
+# 💼 MyLava Employee Management System

 ## 📜 Overview

-The **My Lava Employee Management System** is a web application designed to manage employee attendance, leave applications, and approvals.
+The **MyLava Employee Management System** is a web application designed to manage employee attendance, leave applications, and approvals.
 It offers a user-friendly interface with distinct functionalities for both employees and administrators.
 This system is built using Laravel for the backend, with Bootstrap and jQuery for the frontend.

 ## 📺 Video Demo